 The Math of Climbing Out of a Drawdown

 Here is a question most traders get wrong on instinct.
 If your account drops 20%, how much do you need to gain to get back to where you started?
+The math of recovering a drawdown is unforgiving, which is why the CFTC warns that leveraged losses can exceed margin and that leverage amplifies losses.

 The gut answer is 20%.
 The real answer is 25%.
 And the gap between those two numbers is one of the most important ideas in trading, because it only gets wider the deeper the hole goes.